acearchive/ipfs-bib/README.md

   ipfs-bib [options] <bibtex_file>

 Flags:
-      --car string          Rather than add the sources to an IPFS node, export them as a CAR archive at this path.
+      --car path          Rather than add the sources to an IPFS node, export them as a CAR archive at this path.
-  -c, --config string       The path of the config file to use.
+  -c, --config path       The path of the config file to use.
 Otherwise, use the default config.
       --dry-run           Download sources, but don't add them to IPFS or export them as a CAR.
   -h, --help              help for ipfs-bib
       --json              Produce machine-readable JSON output.
-      --mfs string          Add the sources to MFS at this path.
+      --mfs path          Add the sources to MFS at this path.
-  -o, --output string       Generate a new bibtex file at this path with the IPFS URLs added to each entry.
+  -o, --output path       Generate a new bibtex file at this path with the IPFS URLs added to each entry.
       --pin               Pin the source files when adding them to the IPFS node.
-      --pin-remote string   Pin the source files using each of the configured IPFS pinning services.
+      --pin-remote name   Pin the source files using each of the configured IPFS pinning services.
 Pass a name for the pin.
   -v, --verbose           Print verbose output.
       --version           version for ipfs-bib
       --zotero            Pull references from a public Zotero library.
 Pass a Zotero group ID.
 ```